Composer / Performer / Educator / Writer

 Yuwen was born on February 7, 2000 in Tucson, Arizona.
 Eight months later his family relocated to the suburbs of Phoenix where they remained for the next seventeen years.
 Yuwen's earliest memory is from age 3 when he would stay up every night listening to his Barney's Favorites CD, deliberately committing the entire CD to memory.
 If his parents had bought him a compilation of Beethoven symphonies, he'd probably have memorized those instead, but he did the best with what he had.

 Yuwen began taking piano lessons in the Western classical tradition at age 5 which is when he discovered he had perfect pitch.
-At age 9 he picked up the saxophone, and at age 10 he began studying clarinet.
+At age 9 he picked up the saxophone, and at age 10 the clarinet.

 From ages 13 to 16, Yuwen played clarinet in the Phoenix Youth Symphony which exposed him to masterworks such as Shostakovich's 5th.
 He fell asleep to that symphony every night, and just like with his beloved Barney CD, he could sing along to every orchestral part by the final concert.